How to Enable or Disable Windows Hello Biometrics for Domain Users

 If you can’t use the Local Group Policy Editor (for example, on Windows Home editions), you can change the setting by editing the Windows Registry.

-Warning: Be careful when editing the registry.
-Changing the wrong settings can cause problems.
+Warning: Be aware that changing the wrong settings in the registry can cause serious problems with your system.
 Back up your registry first.

 Press Windows key + R. Type regedit and press Enter.

-More info here: How to Open Registry Editor in Windows 11.
+You can find more info in this guide: How to Open Registry Editor in Windows 11.

 Go to this folder path: